-Loads shall be combined by using the appropriate design limit or ultimate safety factors on the individual loads and comparing the results to A basis allowables.
+Loads shall be combined by using the appropriate design safety factors on the individual loads and comparing the results to A basis allowables.
 Design safety factors on external (support) loads shall be as assigned to primary structure supporting the pressurized system.